Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 3. Adapts Easily to Dynamic Environments

-The flexibility of zero based budgeting allows organizations to respond better to changing variables, whether economic shifts, market demands, or business challenges.
+The flexibility of zero-based budgeting allows organizations to respond better to changing variables, such as economic shifts, market demands, or business challenges.

 Traditional methods rely heavily on historical expenditure patterns, which can quickly become outdated when circumstances evolve.